Paley-Wiener theorems for a p-adic spherical variety: Goals

 \section{Goals}

-This part is technically at the heart of our proof of Paley-Wiener theorems.
+This part is technically at the heart of our proof of Paley--Wiener theorems.
 The goal here is to prove Theorems \ref{unitaryscattering}, \ref{smoothscattering}; before we formulate them, let us explain what we will mean by saying that for associates $\Theta,\Omega\subset \Delta_X$, and $w\in W_X(\Omega,\Theta)$, a morphism:

 is ``$w$-equivariant with respect to the cuspidal center'' $\mathfrak z^\cusp(X_\Theta^L)$ (\S \ref{sscuspidalcenter}), and similarly that a morphism:

 is ``$w$-equivariant with respect to the discrete center'' $\mathfrak z^\disc(X_\Theta^L)$ (\S \ref{ssdiscretecenter}).